Qumulo/docs/nfsv4.1-enabling-using.md

 ### Visibility of IP-Restricted Exports
 **Note:** The names of exports are public to all NFSv4.1 clients, regardless of IP restrictions.
 You can't disable this behavior.

 NFSv4.1 respects IP restrictions on exports: only clients with allowed IP addresses can access the contents of an export.
 However, clients without access to an export can still view the export as a directory when they traverse _above_ exports.
 The restrictions apply only when a client attempts to access the contents of the export.

 ### 32-Bit Sanitization
 * In NFSv3, you can configure specific exports to return 32-bit sanitized data for individual fields.
 NFSv3 converts any data larger than 32 bits in configured fields to 32-bit data and returns the data.
 For example, it can sanitize file size to 32-bit format.
 This truncates the field to `max_uint32` whenever the NFSv3 server returns the attribute.
 * NFSv4.1 doesn't support 32-bit sanitization and ignores any sanitizations configured for an export.

+### Unique Hostnames for NFS Clients
+The NFSv4.1 protocol requires clients to provide the server with globally unique identifiers.
+However, the NFSv4.1 client for Linux uses the machine's hostname by default.
+Because the Linux client doesn't support using the same hostname to connect to an NFSv4.1 server, an unpredictable failure can occur.
+We recommend configuring all NFS clients to use unique hostnames.
+For more information, see [NFS Client](https://www.kernel.org/doc/html/latest/admin-guide/nfs/nfs-client.html) in the Linux Kernel User's and Administrator's Guide.

 ## Enabling NFSv4.1 on a Qumulo Cluster